 KAA has at its core the pursuit of the very highest standards in education, both inside the classroom and beyond it.
 We believe all children can exceed their expectations, no matter what their prior attainment and experiences.

 Our careers programme is modelled around current best practice for careers guidance and the Gatsby Benchmarks developed by the Gatsby Foundation.
-All students are able to access individualised careers advice throughout the year with our Careers Coordinator, Miss Symington.
+All students are able to access individualised careers advice throughout the year with our Careers Coordinator, Mr Thompson.
 In addition, all Year 11 students have a progression meeting with a member of SLT during the Autumn term.
 This is then followed up in 30% of cases by at least one further meeting with the careers coordinator.

 Our careers policy aims to: